 Applications for Graduation:

-Applications for graduation should be filled out by Oct.
-1st for December graduates and no later than Feb.
-1st for May graduates.
+Applications for graduation should be filled out by October 1 for Fall graduates and January 15 for Spring Graduates.

 Registrar’s Office FAQ’s